Things that Models have been doing Terribly Wrong

-Most model-wannabes I have come across have extremely poor taste in judging photographs.
+Most aspiring models I have come across have extremely poor taste in judging photographs.
 Many have approached me and complimented me on my work but they also think some of the amateurs have good work.

 Without the skill in judging work, models would tend to shoot with just any "photographer", including the blacklisted ones.
 They also tend to give more problems since they don't value professional photographers' work and time more than hobbyists'.
 Eventually, they will only get lousy portfolio and most of the time, only hobbyists would approach them for shoot, which increase the quantity of the same quality portfolio.

 I have often seen new models complimenting their "mentors" who have guided them.
 These photographers are helpful to share their knowledge.
 However, I have seen most of their work and it seems like the photographers aren't anywhere near masterclass standard.